iQSuite/platform-sdk-python/README.md

     print(f"Error: {e}")
 ```

+> [!IMPORTANT]
+> Simlar to iQ's `create_index` method is, `add_document` method is also an **asynchronous** process.
+Once submitted, iQ will respond with `task_id` and `check_status` URL for you to check the progress of the current indexing task.
+However, we recommend that you setup `webhooks` to ensure that your system is robust or maybe you can use our polling method `add_document_and_poll`, but this could create a blocking experience for your user, hence once again, dealer's choice!

 ### Add Document to Index with Polling
 Add a new document to an existing index.
-(NOTE: To use this function, you already should have an existing index)
+(NOTE: To use this function, you already should have an existing index.)

 ```python
 try: